panoply/mithril-polaris-icons/readme.md

 ### Why?

-Shopify [Polaris](https://polaris.shopify.com/) only supports React components and by doing so they help Facebook hold a monopoly on software tooling.
+Shopify [Polaris](https://polaris.shopify.com/) only supports React components and by doing so they indirectly help Facebook hold a monopoly on software tooling.
 I don't like that and I don't like React.

 ### Install